Placing a family member in a nursing home is a big decision, but it can be the best place for them to receive the attention and care they require.

 - Sudden and excessive weight loss

 - Dirty, lice or fleas in a resident’s room

 Do You Need Help Proving a Nursing Home’s Negligence?

 If you suspect your loved one is suffering due to negligence or neglect in a nursing home, the team at Dansker & Aspromonte can help.
-With over 30 years of experience and a 95 percent trial success rate, we ensure our clients get maximum compensation for their suffering.
+With over 30 years of experience, we ensure our clients get maximum compensation for their suffering.

 Our firm will hold the nursing home responsible for neglect and abuse which may show as:

 - Drops or falls